 The English brochure

-This brochure was first produced with a red "show" car on the cover, most likely car No.1.
+This brochure was first produced with a red "show" car on the cover, possibly the car from the Vignale stand at the 1959 Turin show as opposed to the white #3 on the Triumph stand.
 Later, the image was changed to show the Italia in production specification.
 This is easily identified by the marker lights on the front fender.

 The "Production" brochure

 This brochure shows the Italia in production specification.
-This is easily identified by the marker lights on the front fender.
-The inside photos still show Italia #1.
+This is easily identified by the marker light on the front fender.
+The inside photos still show one of the show cars.
 This meant only having to change the art and printing plates for the cover.